ravilach/Kendrick-Labernetes/README.md

 ---

-Feel free to customize and extend Wiz Khalubernetes!
+Feel free to customize and extend Kendrick Labernetes!